 Although you can receive helpful support from any of our writing instructors, we recommend that you find an instructor with expertise in the subject area within which you’re working.

-In the online booking system, you can use the “Limit to” dialogue box at the top of the schedule to view the instructors who have expertise in an area of study (Humanities, Social Sciences, Fine Arts, etc.).
+In the online booking system, you can use the “Limit to” dialogue box at the top of the schedule to view the instructors who have expertise in an area of study (Humanities, Social Sciences, Fine Arts, STEM, etc.).
 In addition, each instructor’s personal bio will help guide your decision.
 You can access information about our writing instructors directly in the online booking system by clicking on available appointment slots.

 We encourage you to develop a professional relationship with one or two writing instructors with whom you can work on developing your writing as a sustained project.